Premium Metal

 What are the rules on income tax on a savings account interest?

 Interest generated on a savings bank account is tax-free up to ₹10,000, under section 80TTA of the Income Tax Act.
-It makes an account with a balance of less than ₹10,000 a tax-free savings account.
-The additional interest on the savings account will be taxable if the interest earned from these sources exceeds ₹10,000.
+The interest on the savings account will be taxable in the hands of the recipient if the interest earned from these accounts exceeds ₹10,000.

-An account holder must calculate and submit interest income from the different savings bank accounts during the financial year.
+An account holder must calculate and aggregate interest income from the different savings bank accounts during the financial year for the purpose of calculating the threshold of ₹10,000.

 Important points on tax on a savings account interest